Treats for Chickens: A Nutritional Analysis

 Eggs — Scrambled or hard-boiled and mashed up, eggs provide lots of protein and fat.
 There are six grams of protein and five grams of fat in one large egg.
 Of course, your chicken does not need a whole egg.
 Cooking and either scrambling or mashing up a hard-boiled egg will disguise it from being an egg to your chickens.
 Don’t worry, they have no qualms about mild cannibalism.

-Black Soldier Fly Larvae — Sold either dried or live, black soldier fly larvae are very high in protein up to a whopping 50% with 35% fat when dried.
-When fed alive, they have 17.5% protein and 14% fat.
-Their amino acids are similar to fish meal, plus that are very high in calcium.
+Black Soldier Fly Larvae — Dried black soldier fly larvae are very high in protein up to a whopping 50% with 35% fat.
+Their amino acids are similar to fish meal, plus they have a naturally high level of calcium and ideal calcium to phosphorus ratio that promotes strong bones, egg health, and support during molting season.
 It is easier to measure percentages by weight with insect larvae because of size discrepancies.

 Mealworms — Mealworms are approximately 20% protein and 12-13% fat when alive.
 When mealworms are dried, their protein is 53% and fat is 28%.
 These discrepancies are because the water content is part of the percentage total, therefore, making it almost nothing when the mealworms are dried.
 They also contain omega-3 fatty acids similar to the amount found in fish.
 You can raise your own mealworms for your chickens if you so desire.